 When a single fan push air through the NH-U9S, air exhaust all around because sides are not closed.
 I wanted to use that feature the other way around, use fan to pull air into the heatsink.

-I had 2 options: stick the fan on the heatsink as pull like usually done, or on the case as exhaust and duct to heatsink to pull air thought it.
-I chose the latter because while it was easy to attach the duct to the heatsink, it wasn’t on the case.
+I had 2 options: stick the fan on the heatsink as pull like usually done, or fix it on the case as exhaust and duct to heatsink to pull air through it.
+I chose the latter because it was much easier to fix the duct to the heatsink than on the case.
 So attaching the original heatsink fan to the case provided the required support to duct from heatsink to it.
-I used what’s called tunnel tape.
+For the duct I used what’s called tunnel tape.
 You’ll see pics in the next section.

-It’s important to note that the fan with highest CFM must be the one pulling the air so that way it does not only catch the air coming from the slim fan but will also suck air from the sides.
-I don’t know about other BIOS but ASUS with Q-Fan let me select RPM of all 3 fans in a convenient way to keep everything silent unless it goes critical.
-The only setting I don’t like with Q-Fan is the fact the upper limit temperature cannot exceed 75°C because this limit my maximum overclock a bit as you will see later but no big deal for me here.
-MSI, Gigabyte and others offer a higher limit.
+It’s important to note that the fan with highest CFM must be the one pulling the air so that way it does not only catch the air coming from the fan pushing air into the heatsink, but will also suck extra air from the sides.
+I don’t know about other BIOS but ASUS with Q-Fan let me select RPM of all 3 fans in a convenient way to keep everything very silent unless it goes critical.
+The only setting I don’t like with Q-Fan is the fact the upper limit temperature cannot exceed 75°C and this limit my maximum overclock a bit as you will see later but no big deal for me here.
+Surprisingly, I’ve read that MSI, Gigabyte and others offer a higher limit but whatever.

-I also bought another extra 120mm slim fan from Noctua again, the NF-A12x15 PWM.
+Also, I bought another extra 120mm slim fan from Noctua again, the NF-A12x15 PWM.
 With no intake fan at all, the air the heatsink would suck would come from everywhere around the case.
-So now with that extra slim fan I kind of choose where exactly I want the intake to happen and because of this I’m able to filter the dust a bit more, got it?
+So now with that extra slim fan I kind of choose where exactly I want the intake to happen, and because of this I’m able to filter the dust a bit more, get it?
 I’ve added it on the side panel, and to not have air hit a flat surface like the power supply straight ahead, I added a deflector.
-It’s only a large piece of black tape.
+It’s only a large piece of black tape which you can see in second picture below.
 That way, airflow is oriented on the heatsink intake fan and also on the motherboard and memory just below.
 All good! 🙂

 I first began with the PSU and choose to have the fan face outward to not break the airflow I just explained above.
 Found out it was pretty easy to arrange the cables that way also.

 Then I added the CPU on the motherboard, CPU heatsink on top of it and seated the mobo in the case.
-Now I could install the fan as exhaust and the duct to the heatsink.
+Now I was able to install the fan as exhaust and attach to it the duct which extend to the heatsink.
 I should have took a picture when the fan alone was installed, before adding the duct but I’m pretty sure you get it anyway.
 Adding the duct was pretty easy because both where aligned.
 I then added the graphic card and a deflector.

 And finally the fan on side panel.
 You can see both the duct and deflector from another angle here.